data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 preparation program, and graduates from every teacher preparation program are highly unlikely to all teach in the same school!

-There is much more that can be done with multi-level models; we have additional recommendations in the [additional resources](#17=additional-resources) chapter.
+There is much more that can be done with multi-level models; we have more recommendations in the [Additional Resources](#c18) chapter.

 Finally, as noted earlier, multi-level models have similarities to the Bayesian methods which are becoming more common among some R users - and educational data